proxemy/home/README.md

 - [ ] Service to rsync a list of backup targets onto NAS.
 - [ ] Full vim IDE setup to replace current manual steps.
 - [ ] Move `contents = [];` from `installerMedium.nix` to `common.nix`
+- [ ] Move all nix/installer/* into corresponding nix/system/*.
+- [ ] Populate the intaller mediums /nix/store with all packages required by target nixos/host to make offline intalls possible
+- [ ] Offline installs from installer mediums, see list item above.